Chart Color Schemes

 Residential development activity is lower than average in Parkes according to AreaSearch's national comparison of local real estate markets

-Parkes has averaged approximately 43 new dwelling approvals per year over the past five financial years, totalling 215 homes.
-As of FY-26, three approvals have been recorded.
+Parkes has averaged approximately 43 new dwelling approvals annually over the past five financial years, totalling 215 homes.
+As of FY-26, 4 approvals have been recorded.
 Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-New homes are being built at an average expected construction cost value of $367,000.
+The average value of new homes being built is $367,000.

-This financial year, $38.0 million in commercial approvals have been registered, indicating robust local business investment.
-Compared to the rest of NSW, Parkes shows moderately higher building activity, with 38.0% above the regional average per person over the five-year period.
-This has preserved reasonable buyer options while sustaining existing property demand.
+This year, $38.0 million in commercial approvals have been registered, indicating robust local business investment.
+Compared to the rest of NSW, Parkes exhibits moderately higher building activity, with 38.0% above the regional average per person over the five-year period.
+This preserves reasonable buyer options while sustaining existing property demand.
 New building activity comprises 64.0% detached dwellings and 36.0% medium and high-density housing, expanding the range of medium-density options and creating a mix of opportunities across price brackets.

 This marks a significant shift from existing housing patterns, which are currently 88.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
-The location has approximately 293 people per dwelling approval, indicating a low density market.
-Looking ahead, Parkes is expected to grow by 751 residents through to 2041.
+The location has approximately 293 people per dwelling approval, indicating a low-density market.
+According to the latest AreaSearch quarterly estimate, Parkes is expected to grow by 751 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development